-As explained in the introduction, Elia will update the analysis before the tendering process.
-However, the basis and methodology for defining the mitigation measures will remain unchanged.
+Besides these additional analyses, the basis and methodology for defining the mitigation measures will remain unchanged.
 In other words, a mitigation measure will only be adapted when a change of the underlying assumptions is justified by new elements that would occur between now and the update of the study.

-Elia has also started to perform a benchmark with other TSOs.
-So far, no additional elements compared to the benchmark performed during the study on the integration of the 1st wave of offshore wind parks have been identified.
-The exercise will be finalized by the end of the year and the results will be included in the final report.
+Elia has also performed a benchmark with other TSOs.
+No additional elements compared to the benchmark performed during the study on the integration of the 1st wave of offshore wind parks have been identified, which is partly explained by the specificities in Belgium (high density of offshore production and relatively small size of the Belgian LFC block).
+However, the study has been widely discussed at European level and neighboring TSOs have shown an interest in the study.
+Among other topics, possibilities to collaborate on the improvement of forecasts will be further discussed in the coming years.